 Ordinal data have at least three categories, and the categories have a natural order.
 Examples of ordinal variables include overall status (poor to excellent), agreement (strongly disagree to strongly agree), and rank (such as sporting teams).

 Analysts often consider ordinal variables to have a combination of qualitative and quantitative properties.
-Analysts often represent ordinal variables using numbers, such as a 1-5 Likert scale that measures satisfaction.
+Analysts often represent ordinal variables using numbers, such as a 5-point Likert scale that measures satisfaction.
 In number form, you can calculate average scores as with quantitative variables.
 However, the numbers have limited usefulness because the differences between ranks might not be constant.
 Learn more in-depth about Ordinal Data: Definition, Examples & Analysis.

 For example, first, second, and third in a race are ordinal data.
 The difference in time between first and second place might not be the same the difference between second and third place.